ESL Programs & Services

 English as an Additional Language Virtual Book Club

-by Gabrielle Zevin.
-Borrow a copy at the Help Desk in the City Centre branch.
+by Kent Haruf.
+Borrow a copy from the Help Desk at the City Centre branch, or read the eBook on Libby

 English Practice Groups